 Credit for Specific Courses

-MCL also certifies the language level of students with advanced proficiency in a second language other than English through its competency-based Language Certification Program.
+WLC also certifies the language level of students with advanced proficiency in a second language other than English through its competency-based Language Certification Program.

-MCL offers assessments of foreign language reading proficiency that may satisfy graduate program foreign language requirements.
+WLC offers assessments of foreign language reading proficiency that may satisfy graduate program foreign language requirements.
 Interested students should consult with the directors of their respective programs to determine whether they may take an assessment to satisfy such requirements.